 ArcelorMittal successfully tests partial replacement of natural gas with green hydrogen to produce Direct Reduced Iron

 ArcelorMittal is pleased to announce that it has successfully tested the use of green hydrogen in the production of direct reduced iron (“DRI”) at its steel plant in Contrecoeur, Quebec.
-ArcelorMittal’s ambition is to lead the decarbonisation of the steel industry and this test is an important milestone in the Company’s journey to produce low carbon emissions steel via the DRI-based steelmaking route using green hydrogen as an input.
+ArcelorMittal’s ambition is to lead the decarbonisation of the steel industry and this test is an important milestone in the Company’s journey to produce zero carbon emissions steel via the DRI-based steelmaking route using green hydrogen as an input.

 The objective of the test was to assess the ability to replace the use of natural gas with green hydrogen in the iron ore reduction process.
 During this first test, 6.8% of natural gas was replaced with green hydrogen during a 24-hour period, which contributed to a measurable reduction in CO2 emissions.
 The green hydrogen used in the test was produced by a third-party owned electrolyser (device that produces green hydrogen from electricity and water) and was then transported to Contrecoeur.
 This is a major step forward since the iron ore reduction process alone contributes to more than 75% of ArcelorMittal Long Products Canada’s (“AMLPC”) overall CO2 emissions.